Indoor playground SuperPark Singapore has closed down

 Its closure follows in the footsteps of other attractions for kids such as Kidzania Singapore in Sentosa and Cool De Sac, also in Suntec City, which both shuttered in June due to the pandemic.

-Other major indoor playgrounds in Singapore include Kiztopia at Marina Square, Amazonia at Great World City and Waka Waka at Annex @ Furama.
+Other major indoor playgrounds in Singapore that have reopened include Kiztopia at Marina Square, Amazonia at Great World City and Waka Waka at Annex@Furama.

 Mr Yip said that APM is reviewing various options for the Suntec space, including leasing it to other indoor play operators or converting it into a play area for shoppers.